Skip to content

 Courtesy runner from the plate:

 The courtesy runner from home must line up behind the designated starting line, which is located 4 feet behind the extended 3rd base line running right of the plate to the backstop.
 A courtesy runner from home must remain behind this line until the batter has struck the ball, makes an out or draws a walk.
+The runner must keep his feet behind the line in a stationary position and may not get a running start.
 Should the courtesy runner cross the starting line before the batter puts the ball in play, or receives a walk that runner is out.

 If a batter strikes out or fouls out while having a runner from home, that runner may be used again in the same inning.
 A courtesy runner can only run one time in each inning.